RajKumarBhol/Registration-Page/README.md

-It is a Ragistration and Login Formusing HTML and CSS.
+It is a Ragistration and Login Form using HTML and CSS.